 Opportunity: Expanding Use of Natural Fiber Composites in Sustainable Construction and Eco-Friendly Building Materials

 - The use of natural fiber composites is increasingly becoming a viable alternative in the construction industry as a term that is environmentally friendly.
-These compounds are renewable, lightweight, thermally insulating and acoustically absorbent, making them suitable as panels, insulation boards, flooring, and decorative facades.
+These compounds are renewable, lightweight, thermally insulating and acoustically absorbent, making them suitable as panels, insulation boards, flooring, and decorative facades, increasingly positioned as alternatives to synthetic solutions used in the carbon fiber composites.

 - In 2025, Saint-Gobain launched the flax fiber-reinforced insulation panel in commercial buildings that boasted a low carbon footprint, but had fire resistance and thermal performance.
 The promotion of green buildings and building certification programs like LEED and BREEAM by governments also encourage the use of bio-based composite materials.
 In addition, architects and designers are exploring the creation of hybrid composites, a mixture of natural fibers and recycled polymers, which extends sustainability and increases durability.